9. In Love With Spring: My Novel Online

-Mandy, seated at the kitchen table looking through the want ads greeted her with a big smile; then her expression changed to concern.
+Her sisters were in the kitchen.
+Mandy, seated at the table looking through the want ads, greeted her with a big smile; then saw her expression.
 “Are you okay?”

 “What about lunch before you…”

 “I took some already.”
-Lisbeth pressed her face against the gentle hand.
-Clenching her jaw to keep her teeth from chattering, she trembled from head to toe.
+Lisbeth clenched her jaw to keep her teeth from chattering, trembling from head to toe.
 Her fists, grasping the sheets, used up the last of her strength.

-“I wish you’d have something to eat… something in your tummy…?”
+“I wish you’d have something to eat…get something in your tummy…?”

 “I don’t know.”

 “It’ll soothe your throat and bring the fever down.
 Okay?”

 The idea of sitting up, chewing something…of exerting the energy to pretend to feel better…exhausted her.
 But she sat, and when Mom returned with a cup of crushed ice, she spooned out a piece.